What should I look for when buying a dehumidifier?

 Current Specification Effective Date: October 31, 2019

 Dehumidifiers originally qualified for the ENERGY STAR label in January, 2001.
-Dehumidifiers that have earned the ENERGY STAR are nearly 15% more efficient than non-certified models.
+Dehumidifiers that have earned the ENERGY STAR are 13% more efficient than non-certified models.

 Most portable dehumidifiers have top-mounted air discharge and can be placed against walls, but if you do not have top-mounted discharge, make sure the dehumidifier is located away from walls and furniture, so that air can circulate freely around the unit.
 This will result in better operation of the product.